ory/hydra/CONTRIBUTING.md

 ## Disclosing vulnerabilities

 Please disclose vulnerabilities exclusively to [security@ory.sh](mailto:security@ory.sh).
 Do not use GitHub issues.

 ## Code Style

 Please follow these guidelines when formatting source code:

 - Go code should match the output of `gofmt -s` and pass `golangci-lint run`.
 - NodeJS and JavaScript code should be prettified using `npm run format` where appropriate.

 ## Documentation

 Please provide documentation when changing, removing, or adding features.
 Documentation resides in the project's [docs](docs) folder.
-Some documents are generated using `npm run gen`.
+Generate API and configuration reference documentation using `cd docs; npm run gen`.

-More information on the docs pipeline can be found in [docs/README.md](docs/README.md).
+For further instructions please head over to [docs/README.md](docs/README.md).

 ## Pull request procedure